5 stars

 Failure Rate & Feasibility

 Another critical aspect to consider when buying a franchise is the failure rate for franchisees.
 All franchisors must provide potential buyers with a disclosure agreement that clearly shows the failure rate among their franchisees, any outstanding litigation and other important information.
-Pay attention to these numbers, ask to interview the existing franchisees, and ask about the failure rate and what are the most common complaints from the current franchisees.
+Pay attention to these numbers, ask to interview the existing franchisees, and ask about the failure rate and the most common complaints from the current franchisees.

 Selling to Foreign Buyers